torchlard/Notes/Courses/blockchain.md

 ## transaction
 ### digital signature
-Alice have pair of public and private key encrypt msg with private key -> encrpted msg publish his encrpted-msg and public key, others can verify belonging of this msg
 - verify author, data & time of signature
 - authenticate msg content
 - verified by 3rd party